algosup/2024-2025-project-2-serious-game-team-1/documents/Functional_Specifications.md

 ### B. What is a Serious Game

-A serious game (video game or board game) is the lovely match between serious, educational content and video games’ mechanics and storytelling.
+A serious game (video game or board game) is the lovely match between serious, educational content and video game's mechanics and storytelling.
 It's a tool incredibly efficient at communicating educational messages in an interactive, engaging and federating way.

 The term of "serious game" is used since the beginning of the twentieth century, and the best-known game is The Landlord's Game (predecessor of Monopoly) in 1903.